 Did you make friends in jail?
 Want to get in touch with someone you met in jail?
 Leave a message for them here.

-Say wassup to people locked up at Ada County Jail
+Send a message to people incarcerated at Ada County Jail

 Links and Resources

 Ada County Jail Arrest Inquiry